hayley-boll/portfolio/README.md

 These projects are based on real-world scenarios.
 All data has been anonymized or recreated to protect confidentiality.

 📊 **Power BI**
-1\.
 Cost Analysis Power BI Tool [`learn more`](https://github.com/hayley-boll/portfolio/tree/main/project#readme)

 🟩 **Excel**

 ✨ **Personal Project**
-To show off my excel skills, here is a travel planner that I made for myself and friends.
-You can use it to help coordinate trips, keep track of itinerary, and manage expenses.
+Travel Planner: To show off my excel skills, here is an excel travel planner that I made for myself and friends.
+You can use it to help coordinate trips, keep track of your itinerary, and manage expenses. [`learn more`](https://github.com/hayley-boll/portfolio/tree/main/travel-planner#readme)

 ## Work Experience
 **Business Analyst - Refining Operations** (Leadership Team)